Frequently Asked Questions.

 CopyCat is a proprietary DCP duplication software deployed by DCU across all 12 of its international facilities.
 This software allows DCU to centralize content and duplicate localized DCP versions in any market around the world for global or local distributors.
 CopyCat consolidates distribution fragmentation for DCU clients, reduces time to markets, and drives enormous efficiencies across our business.

-How does Digital Cinema United differ from Deluxe?
+How does Digital Cinema United differ from its competitors?

 DCU (Digital Cinema United) is the first vertically integrated lab with global distribution capability.
 Our operations support producers, sales agents, and theatrical and downstream distribution all within the same supply chain.
 DCU is the definition of a one-stop-shop, and our clients benefit from great cost savings through single vendor management by working with our labs.